 Hayley is a trained level 3 Forest School Leader, a qualified ‘Swimming Teacher’, a ‘Walk leader’, and holds numerous relevant certificates including ‘Leading in Open Country’, ‘Lightweight Camping’ and is a qualified ‘First Aider’.
 She is in addition a ‘Family Learning’ tutor, ‘Relax Kids’ teacher, & trained ‘Cookery Leader’.
 She has worked for Children’s services within East Sussex and Hampshire County Council ,Children’s Centres and additional organisations in the voluntary sector for the last two decades.
 She tutors bespoke courses regularly in the county.

-Hayley has run residential camps and taken young people abroad on cultural youth exchange visits to Finland.
+Hayley has run residential camps and trips in the UK and taken young people abroad on cultural youth exchange visits to Finland.

 Throughout her life, she has engaged in nature education and outdoor adventuring and being committed to learn about the natural world.
 She has a keen awareness and acquired knowledge of plants and wildlife and bushcraft/survival skills.

-As an independent practicing ‘Artist Craftswoman’ (BA Hons), she teaches art and craft to children and adults and facilitates ‘explorative’ art sessions at Plashett Park wood.
+As an independent practicing ‘Artist Craftswoman’ (BA Hons), she teaches art and craft to children and adults and facilitates ‘explorative’ art sessions at Plashett Park wood and in the community with groups.

 She encompasses all the ‘senses’ to create a holistic experience of general wellbeing in her work with people.